octopress/ink/assets/docs/working-with-plugins.markdown

 This same system works for any type of asset listed with the `octopress ink list` command.

 ### Disabling plugin assets

 You can disable assets from your plugin's configuration file.
-You can disable individual assets, or all of one type of asset.
+Disable individual assets, or all of one type of asset.
 Here's an example of how to disable assets on a theme.

 ```yaml
 # _plugins/theme/config.yml